mmb-carb/ESTA/docs/DEVELOPERS.md

     except (NameError, KeyError) as e:
         sys.exit('ERROR: Unable to find class: ' + scaler_name + '\n' + str(e))

 Here you can see that the emissions-scaling classes must be found under `src.scaling.`, in a file name that is a lower case version of the full class name.
-For example, the class name `Dtim4Emfac2014Scaler` is used in the config file, and the above code tries to load that class in the following way:
+For example, the class name `EmfacSmokeScaler` is used in the config file, and the above code tries to load that class in the following way:

-    from src.scaling.dtim4emfac2014scaler import Dtim4Emfac2014Scaler
+    from src.scaling.emfacsmokescaler import EmfacSmokeScaler

 This approach offers a lot of flexibility.
 The developer only has to add a reference to their new class in a config file to wire into the model.
 If a new class is added to a file with the wrong name, the developer will see an error message clearly printing the desired file path

-To correspond with each of the five major gridding steps, there is a section in the config file which matches to a class path in the `src` folder:
+Corresponding to each of the five major gridding steps, there is a section in the config file which matches to a class path in the `src` folder:

     [Emissions] --> src.emissions
     [Surrogates] --> src.surrogates